opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 ## OpenSSL

 The Security plugin supports OpenSSL.
-We recommend OpenSSL in production for enhanced performance and a wider range of modern cipher suites.
-In order to use OpenSSL, you need to install OpenSSL, the Apache Portable Runtime, and a Netty version with OpenSSL support matching your platform on all nodes.
+If you use Java 8, we recommend OpenSSL in production for enhanced performance and a wider range of modern cipher suites.
+If you use Java 11, performance should be similar.

+To use OpenSSL, you must install OpenSSL, the Apache Portable Runtime, and a Netty version with OpenSSL support matching your platform on all nodes.

 If OpenSSL is enabled, but for one reason or another the installation does not work, the Security plugin falls back to the Java JCE as the security engine.